-So far, we have covered the following in this series:
+So far, we have covered the following in this article series:

-In Part 1, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress site is the key to automating traffic to your website …
+In Part One of this article series, we provide an overview of the traffic automation process, and explain why using an expertly configured WordPress website or blog is the key to generating automated web traffic …

-(With an expertly configured WordPress web site, all you have to do is publish fresh content consistently to begin attracting more traffic!)
+(With an expertly configured WordPress website or blog, all you have to do is publish fresh content regularly to start generating more traffic!)

 In Part 2, we focused on critical setup decisions.
-We helped you understand the best way to get started if you don’t have a website yet, how to set things up if you already have a website, and what to do if your site has been built using WordPress.
+We explained the best way to start if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your website was built using WordPress.

-(In Part two we show you where to set up WordPress on your domain)
+(In Part 2 we show you where to set up WordPress on your domain)

-In Part 3, we discussed the configuration phase.
+In Part 3, we discuss the configuration phase of this system.

-Here, we configure all the settings (hosting, WordPress and external) that can affect your site’s ability to generate traffic automatically …
+In this step, we configure all the settings that affect your website’s traffic-getting ability …

-(In Part 3 you will configure hosting settings, internal settings, and external settings that affect your site’s traffic-getting ability)
+(In Part Three we show you how to configure all the settings that can affect your site’s traffic-getting ability)

-Depending on who you talk to, you could find yourself trying to spend 1-2 hours every day (or more) posting content on social media.
+Depending on who you get your advice from, you could find yourself spending an hour or two (or more) per day posting content on social media.

-Most businesses lack the time, human resources and financial means to engage in the kind of content marketing that many marketing experts recommend.
-If you spent most of your time checking Facebook, LinkedIn, and Twitter in addition to writing content for your website or blog, how could you get anything else in your business done?
+Most businesses simply lack the time, resources and budget to employ the services of a full-time marketing and content creation department and engage in the kind of content marketing that many online marketing experts are recommending.
+If you were to spend half a day posting updates on Twitter, LinkedIn, or Facebook in addition to writing content for your blog or website, how would anything else in your business ever get done?

-Small businesses spend most of their working hours trying to keep their businesses up and running.
-In addition to running a business, there’s also sales and marketing.
-After all, businesses need to stay competitive and make sales in order to survive.
+Small business owners spend most of their time keeping their businesses up and running.
+On top of this, there’s sales and marketing.
+After all, businesses need to remain competitive and make sales in order to survive.

-- Almost half of all small businesses surveyed spent six or more hours each week on social media (the other half of businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same survey was done today, the numbers would most likely be significantly higher.
+- 43% of all businesses surveyed spent at least 6 hours per week on social media (the rest spent even more time – between 6 and 21+ hours per week).
+This use of social media was a 66% increase from the previous year, so if the same research was conducted today, the figures would probably be even higher.

 - More than half of all businesses surveyed spent 1-3 hours or more to create a blog post.